begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ### SYNTAX ELEMENTS

-The expression is expected to be a binary/latin1code page string, which converts the binary string into a UTF-8 encoded byte sequence, used to represent the Unicode values for each byte in the expression.
+The expression is expected to be a binary/latin1 code page string, which converts the binary string into a UTF-8 encoded byte sequence, used to represent the Unicode values for each byte in the expression.